Introduction to Toronto

 Several great resources for job seekers can get you off to a good start—some offer workshops, computer access, help with resumes, etc.

-Most jobseekers start with an entry-level job to gain their first work experience in Canada and get references—it usually makes future job searches much easier, especially if you’re looking to move up or find a more relevant role.
+Most jobseekers start with an entry-level job to gain their first Canadian work experience and get local references—it usually makes future job searches much easier, especially if you’re looking to move up or find a more relevant role.
 Call centres, restaurants and retail are often more desperate for applicants because the turnover is high and the pay may not be high enough to retain workers.

 You will find a list of the main recruitment agencies here.